England and Wales

 Since 1 April 2018, it is illegal to let out any residential property in England and Wales with an EPC rating of band F or G (the least efficient bands).

 Since 1 April 2020, it is illegal to continue letting out residential property that doesn't have an EPC rating of band E or higher.
-This means that from 1 April 2020 all residential properties let out to tenants must have an EPC rating of E or higher.
+This means that from 1 April 2020 all residential property let out to tenants must have an EPC rating of band E or higher, even if the tenancy started before this date.

 In Scotland, the EPC must be displayed somewhere within the property (eg in the meter cupboard or next to the boiler).